smdyaseen/mybptest/README.md

 	playbook_nginx.yml
 		- Setup Container with customized content and build the image to use for micro service setup playbook_microservice.yml
-		- Uses Dockerfile/docker-compose.yml to create an container and runs as micro service
+		- Uses Dockerfile/docker-compose.yml to create an container and runs as micro service using shell script "start-nginx-microservice"

 Task "Docker Compose Micro Service Build" calls Dockerfile to build container from image and runs docker-compose to bring Nginx Service up as micro service.